Query Language

 3. Mix Entities and Properties

 Combines full objects with specific property values.
-Use this when you need complete entities from one table but only specific fields from related entities:
+Use this when you need complete entities from one range but only specific fields from related entities:

 $results = $entityManager->executeQuery("